Array§

 last<I extends any[]>(data: I): undefined | ElementType<I>

-Returns the last element of an array, or undefined
+Returns the last element of an array, or undefined if the array is empty.

 Source§lengthPasses(data: string | any[], condition: Predicate<number>): boolean